sosy-lab/benchexec/doc/run-results.md

   - `cputime`: CPU-time limit was violated and run was killed.
   - `cputime-soft`: Soft CPU-time limit was violated and run stopped itself afterwards.
   - `walltime`: Wall-time limit was violated and run was killed.
+  - `memory`: Memory limit was violated and run was killed.
   - `killed`: Run execution was interrupted with Ctrl+C or call to `RunExecutor.stop()` and run was killed.
   - `failed`: Run could not be started (e.g., because tool executable was not found).

-  We may add other possible values in the future.
+     No other result values contain meaningful data in this case.

+  Other possible values may be added in the future, but successful runs will never have this value set.
-- **cputime**: CPU time of run in seconds, as decimal number with suffix "s"
+- **cputime**: CPU time of run in seconds, as decimal number with suffix "s".
 - **cputime-cpu`<n>`**: CPU time of run which was used on CPU core *n* in seconds, as decimal number with suffix "s".
-- **walltime**: Wall time of run in seconds, as decimal number with suffix "s"
+- **walltime**: Wall time of run in seconds, as decimal number with suffix "s".
 - **memory** (from `runexec`) / **memUsage** (from `benchexec`):
     Peak memory consumption of run in bytes.
 - **exitcode**: A number indicating how the process exited,